ERnsTL/flowd/README.md

 * Distribution of the network across multiple machines
 * File writing
 * File tailing resp. following
-* Modification of frame headers (?)
+* Modification of frame headers (via sexp objects using brackets)
 * Extraction of data from frame body using regular expressions
-* Routing based on frame contents or header values (?)
+* Routing based on frame contents or header values (sexp objects using brackets)
-* Counter for packet sizes and packets matching by header field (?)
+* Counter for packet sizes and packets matching by header field (on sexp objects)
 * Example login prompt and command-line interaction component
 * Example terminal UI component sending messages into the network
 * Compression and decompression in XZ/LZMA2 and Brotli formats